-Next, solder on the connectors and potentiometer knob (Figure 13A).
+Next, solder on the connectors and the potentiometer knob (Figure 13A).
 From now on we recommend standard gage solder, e.g. 0.031".
 You can then add the barrel jacks and test points.
-With these added you may plug in your board into power for the first time.
-Either barrel jack can be plugged in.
+With these added you may plug in your board for the first time.
 You should see your power indicator LED illuminate (Figure 13B)